okotaku/diffengine/README.md

 mim train diffengine stable_diffusion_v15_dreambooth_lora_dog.py
 ```

-3. **Monitor Progress and get resutls**: The training process will begin, and you will see output similar to the provided example.
-You can monitor the progress of your training as it proceeds.
-The outputs of training is in `work_dirs/${CONFIG_NAME}`, `work_dirs/stable_diffusion_v15_dreambooth_lora_dog` in this case.
+3. **Monitor Progress and get resutls**: The training process will begin, and you will monitor the progress of your training as it proceeds.
+The outputs of training will be located in the `work_dirs/stable_diffusion_v15_dreambooth_lora_dog` directory, specifically in the case of using the `stable_diffusion_v15_dreambooth_lora_dog` config.

 ```
 work_dirs/stable_diffusion_v15_dreambooth_lora_dog